 Below, you will find things to expect from a typical dental cleaning appointment:

 - Teeth cleaning: The main goal of cleaning is for the teeth to be cleaned and polished.
-Your dentist will scrub both the front and back of each tooth with a high-grade professional toothpaste and an electronic toothbrush, both of which help remove plaque and tartar that may have accumulated.
+Your hygienist will scrub both the front and back of each tooth with a high-grade professional toothpaste and an electronic toothbrush, both of which help remove plaque and tartar that may have accumulated.

 - Troubleshooting: During your exam, your dentist will keep an eye out for cavities, gum inflammation, and other issues that may affect your oral health.
 If a problem is found, we may suggest a follow-up appointment to remedy the situation.